somphene/somphene.github.io/log/_posts/2020-05-05-02-language-observes-empirically.md

 * Identifying Particle (rigid) and Wave (fluid) behaviour allows us to thread together the Wavefunction $$\Psi$$ in Quantum Mechanics.

-* Identifying Quantum Mechanics as a form of Classical Mechanics allows us to thread together
+* Identifying Quantum Mechanics as a form of Classical Mechanics allows us to thread together past and present of Physics which in turn allows us to go further.
+Always identify our roots.

 * Identifying Space and Time together allows us to thread together by the Space-time Metric the resulting Interval (Energy) and geodesics in General Relativity.